"Dynamite in the Wilderness"

 The odds of drawing such a permit in the peak rafting season of June, July, and August hover around one or two percent.

+The Middle Fork of the Salmon was one of the original eight rivers protected under the federal 1968 Wild & Scenic Rivers Act.
 So what exactly does it mean to be a “wild” river?
 Can a river really be considered “wild” when 10,000 people float the river each year?
+And, more important, just what is allowed and not allowed in a congressionally designated Wild River?
+Our rafting group was soon to find out.

-I still remember Dennis and me coming around the bend in the river that morning and seeing a sweep boat oarsman frantically motioning for us to pull hard to river left.
+I still remember Dennis and me coming around the bend in the river that morning and seeing a sweep-boat oarsman frantically motioning for us to pull hard to river left.

 A ranch hand from nearby Pistol Creek Ranch was running up the trail, yelling at people to get off the river if they wanted to survive.

-The flashflood we had experienced hours earlier had washed out dead trees, root balls, rocks and tons of sand and earth, transporting the debris field toward the wide, fan-shaped mouth of Lake Creek, located a mile(?) upstream from Pistol Creek.
-From there, the logs and debris flowed easily into the river and headed straight for the constricted S turn of Pistol Creek Rapid.
+The flash flood we had experienced the night before had washed out dead and live trees, root balls, rocks, and tons of sand and earth, transporting the debris-field toward the wide, fan-shaped mouth of Lake Creek, located half a mile upstream from Pistol Creek.
+From there, the logs and debris flowed easily into the river and headed downstream, straight for the rapid.

 I sometimes wonder about the fate of our group and the other boaters if pilot Jeff Overton, who flew for SP Air, had not spotted the logjam from the air early Monday morning.
 He quickly radioed Pistol Creek Ranch, 1.5 miles from below the rapid, as well as Forest Service officials in Challis.
 This could be a life-threatening experience, especially for the elderly and physically challenged.

-I guess it’s possible that our raft, barreling toward the logs, could have hit the logjam hard enough to push our raft over the first few logs, allowing us to scurry to safety.
+I guess it’s possible that our raft, gathering speed as it barreled toward the logs, could have hit the logjam hard enough to push the raft over the first few logs, allowing us to scurry to safety.
+Or the raft could just as easily have dived under the 50-foot by 30-foot log and debris blockage, perhaps staying there until spring runoff.

 ------------------------------------------------------

-Others may complain, but to our 16 member group, this was fascinating stuff.
-How often do you get a front row seat to one of Nature’s dramatic displays of power?
+After all, this was Mother Nature, all part of the excitement of spending a week in a Wilderness.
+To our 16-member group, this was fascinating stuff.
+How often do you get a front-row seat to one of Nature’s dramatic displays of power?

-We realized we didn’t have the required permit needed to shoot video in an official wilderness.
-We didn’t even have a TV camera.
 Besides, John and I figured the Forest Service would soon tell us to put on our big-boy pants and haul the thousands of pounds of gear around the blowout and hike ten miles to the public Indian Creek airstrip.

 We were good to go.
 But we still needed to get a TV camera deep into the Frank Church River of No Return Wilderness, where there are no roads.